rubima/magazine.rubyist.net/articles/0064/_posts/2024-06-11-0064-ChoosingRubyToTeachProgramming.md

 - For issues 4 and 5, I teach them to ["Read - Search - Ask"](https://www.freecodecamp.org/news/read-search-dont-be-afraid-to-ask-743a23c411b4/) and prepare reference materials properly.
 - For issue 8, I have no choice but to create a syllabus for each week.

-Within the limits of the article, I would like to continue with the method of **"Choose a programming language that is easy to understand the syntax and can be learned quickly"**.
+Within the limits of the article, I would like to continue with the solution of **"Choose a programming language that is easy to understand the syntax and can be learned quickly"**.
 Ruby, Python, and Typescript meet this requirement of being easy to learn and quick to master.

 At that time, I chose Python.
 Reasons are:
 - Similar to Ruby syntax.
-- When I work at AWS, I use Python a lot for services like Lambda and Glue ETL.
+- When I work with AWS, I use Python a lot for services like Lambda and Glue ETL.
 So I am also familiar with Python.
 - Because it was the CEO's opinion 🙁

 ### Challenge #2: Why did I change from Python to Ruby?